What was asked would be done forevermore.

-"And he's got my good taste in ladies, if I do say so myself."
-Liam slipped his arm over Mary’s shoulder to watch the show.
+"And he's got my good taste in ladies, if I do say so myself." as he slipped his arm over Mary’s shoulder.

 "Thank you, Dear.
 They really do look like us back then" She said with a wink.
 “Makes me want to join them"

 Suddenly, the girl stopped and pulled back from her lover, putting a hand over her naked breasts.

 Slowly, the blond curls turned toward the headstone.

 "It sounds like an old couple talking.
 Talking about us."